-Consideration of Shareholder Advisory Vote and Changes for Fiscal 2013
+Consideration of Shareholder Advisory Vote and Changes for Fiscal 2015

-At the Company's 2012 annual meeting of shareholders, 98.9% of the shares for which votes were cast voted to approve the compensation paid to our named executive officers.
-The Compensation Committee viewed this as a strong endorsement of the Company's compensation philosophy and the compensation paid to its executives, and determined that its approach to compensation for fiscal 2013 would remain generally consistent with the approach in fiscal 2012.
-In addition, and consistent with prior disclosures about the lack of long term incentive compensation awards in recent years, the Committee evaluated long term incentive compensation plans and decided to make long term incentive award grants in early fiscal 2013, as described below.
+At the Company's 2013 annual meeting of shareholders, 99.8% of the shares for which votes were cast voted to approve the compensation paid to our named executive officers.
+The Compensation Committee viewed this as a strong endorsement of the Company's compensation philosophy and the compensation paid to its executives, and determined that its approach to compensation for fiscal 2015 would remain generally consistent with the approach in fiscal 2014.

-In June 2012, the Compensation Committee took action to adjust the salaries of executive officers.
-The salaries for the named executive officers were increased by three percent, in line with compensation adjustments for other officers and employees.
+In June 2014, the Committee took action to adjust the salaries of executive officers.
+The salaries for the named executive officers were increased by three percent, in line with compensation adjustments for other officers and employees and the preceding year.

-The annual incentive bonus plan has been renewed for fiscal 2013, again using economic value added (EVA) as the performance measurement.
-EVA is calculated using operating income, before bonus payments and restructuring charges, if any, less a cost of capital charge for the appropriate reporting unit.
-Consistent with the program in the prior year, maximum bonus awards are limited to two times a target bonus award, and annual incentive bonuses under the plan, if any, will be paid in cash.
+The annual incentive bonus plan has been renewed for fiscal 2015, again using economic value added (EVA) as the performance measurement.
+EVA is calculated using operating income, before bonus payments and certain non-recurring items, if any, less a cost of capital charge for the appropriate reporting unit.
+Consistent with the program in prior years, annual incentive bonuses under the plan, if any, will be paid in cash.
+The change from fiscal 2014 to provide for maximum bonus awards at 250% of target bonus levels was retained, with that level of bonus being paid if financial performance goals are met that the Committee considers to be exceptionally challenging.
 Target EVA levels for each reporting unit have been established by the Compensation Committee, and target bonus levels for all named executive officers have been established, ranging from 25% to 100% of annual salary (the same range as in the prior year).